visit to the Shaker village

 no time to talk about guns, as detailed in Alex Koppelman's December 14, 2012 New Yorker blog post "The Right Day to Talk About Guns"

-The gun lobby, with lawmakers in its pocket, presses its preposterous vision of
+The gun lobby, with lawmakers in its pocket, presses on with its preposterous vision of

 America-as-shooting alley, pleading for ever still more guns